RonPieket/BinaryRelations/README.md

 With this data structure, you can look up the parent handle for any object, and get a list of handles of its children.

-This is a key concept, and I want to emphasize it here.
-Relations between objects (such as parent-child) are not stored in the objects, but in a separate worldwide relationship table.
+This is a key concept, and I want to emphasize it here: relations between objects (such as parent-child) are not stored in the objects, but in a separate worldwide relationship table.